dylanramdhan/dylanramdhan/README.md

 # ✌🏽👨🏽‍💻 Hey, I'm Dylan!
 ## Welcome to my GitHub!
-I'm currently a junior, majoring in Computer Engineering and minoring in Computer Science at Boston University!
-My love and interest for hardware and software developments can be seen in my skills

-My love and interest in both hardware and software grows exponentially as I learn new skills from various projects.
-These can be seen in my projects that I make.
-Feel free to check out some of my projects in my repos!
+I'm currently a junior, majoring in Computer Engineering with a minor in Computer Science at Boston University!
+My love and interest for hardware and software developments could truly be seen through my various projects and courseworks.
+Every assignment that I do, I always love to learn something new and apply it towards a given project.
+Feel free to check out some of my projects in my repos below!

 📍 Boston, MA <br>
 👨🏽‍🎓 Computer Engineering, minor in Computer Science (Junior) <br>